Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has. —Margaret Mead

 Even if your product is unopened, before you use it, make sure to open it and check for any weird smells in addition to the texture.
 For example, if your lipstick is sticky, stringy, or has weird spots on it, it’s already gone bad.

-I found this shelf life of makeup guide to be very helpful!
+I found this makeup shelf-life guide to be very helpful!

-As you recycle your expired beauty products, take inventory on what products you need to replenish.
+As you recycle your expired beauty products, take inventory of what products you need to replenish.

 Feed my beauty addictions while saving money?
 Yes, please!